What To Do After A Child Has Died

 The CYMRC is a committee, appointed by the Minister of Health, which studies the lives and deaths of children and young people aged 28 days to 24 years.
 Reducing child and youth deaths is very important, so the law gives the CYMRC strong powers to collect information from wherever it needs to, about every death of a child and young person.
 The Committee's aim is to find ways to prevent such deaths in the future.

 The Committee would like you to tell them about your experience.
 This may help them to get a more complete picture of how and why some deaths happen.
-If you would like to contribute to the Committee's work, you can fill out the parent or family report to the CYMRC.
-Any information you provide on this form is confidential and goes straight to the national committee as well as being seen by the local review group (many but not all centres in New Zealand have one).
+If you would like to contribute to the Committee's work, you can email CYMRC.
+Any information you provide is confidential and goes straight to the national committee as well as being seen by the local review group (many but not all centres in New Zealand have one).

 Duty funeral director

-Unless your child has died in hospital, the police will call a duty funeral director to take their body to the hospital morgue, which may or may not be close to where you live.
+If your child has died unexpectedly, sometimes police may be involved.
+They may call a duty funeral director to take your child to the hospital.
+This may or may not be close to where you live.
 This is free.
 You don't have to choose this funeral director to help you from then on, but you may.

 To contact a funeral director, ask friends or relatives for their suggestions or search online.
 Ask what the costs will be, so you can find a funeral director most suited to your situation.

-The funeral director has a key role in providing information and has the skills to assist you.
+The funeral director has a key role in providing information and has the skills to help you.
 You can ask a funeral director to do as little or as much as you would like.
-It is always your choice and a funeral director can provide advice about the options available.
+It is always your choice and a funeral director can talk with you about options.
 For example, they may:

-- help to arrange what happens to your child's body
+- help to arrange what happens to your child

 - arrange for other family, whānau and friends to see your child, if you want this